Get E-Book

 console.log(module.exports); // {} - still the original

-There's a common pattern for exporting a constructor or class:
+A common single-value export is a constructor or class:

 module.exports = class Database {